verpeteren/gutenberg-materialize/README.md

 This is the rest of the cruft.

-If you enabled [syntax highlighting]()https://www.getgutenberg.io/documentation/getting-started/configuration/#syntax-highlighting, the following should work:
+If you enabled [syntax highlighting](https://www.getgutenberg.io/documentation/getting-started/configuration/#syntax-highlighting), the following should work:

 \`\`\`php
-$cool_stuff = file_get_contents("http://nidium.com");
+$awesome_stuff = file_get_contents("http://nidium.com");
 \`\`\`

+As you can see, the github link also works by adding this to the `extra` settings in this page.
 EOF

 mkdir -p content/blog/another-post
+wget -q -O content/blog/another-post/missing_file.png http://placehold.it/30x130.png
 cat << EOF > content/blog/another-post/index.md
 +++
-title = "Aonther post"
+title = "Another post"
 date = "2018-01-02"
 tags = ["gutenberg"]
 category = "documentation"